wilgaboury/sbdb/README.md

-# FSDB - F\*\*king Simple Database
+# FSDB - FileSystem DataBase

+Turn your filesystem into a transactional database.

 ## Why?

 - just a filesystem - provides massive flexibility and enormous amount of existing tooling for the underlying storage engine
-- lightweight - database essentially just a handful of functions for structured sychronization of file operations
+- lightweight - essentially just a handful of functions for structured sychronization of file operations
 - embedded - all operations occur in-process
-- concurrent - multiple processes can safely "connect" and perform operations on the same database
+- concurrent - multiple processes can safely operate on the same database
 - because I thought it was a cool idea 😎

 ## Why not?

-- Low write throughput on single nodes, i.e. many concurrent modification to one file/directory.
+- operations on file contents are not non-atomic by default; althought, the library provides utilities for helping with that at the cost of performance
+- High tail latencies caused by lock contention
 - Slow list/scan operations
-- Spartan programming (some people might like this) - the database makes only minimal attempts at protecting users from themselves.
+- Minimal/unsafe - the database makes little effort in trying to protect users from themselves.

 ## Show me Code